 Hon.
 David Joanasie: Thank you, Mr. Chairman.
 I can share that the approved budget we have to date is \$209,500,000.
-This includes \$54,500,000 through the Government of Nunavut and the remaining \$155 million is through the Investing in Canada Infrastructure Program.
+This includes \$54,500,000 through the Government of Nunavut, and the remaining \$155 million through the Investing in Canada Infrastructure Program.
 Thank you, Mr. Chairman.

 Mr. Savikataaq: Thank you, Mr. Chairman.
 I guess the minister didn't hear my other half, or I was not clear.
-I asked the minister; I said I don't know if he's allowed to share it, what the difference was between the budget amount he said is \$209.5 million and what the tender came in at.
+I said, I don't know if he's allowed to share it, what the difference was between the budget amount he said is \$209.5 million and what the tender came in at.
 What was the shortfall amount?
 Thank you.